-GNRC's information and Assistance program provides a helpline designed to assist seniors and adults with disabilities navigate through community resources and the long-term care system by providing information, referrals, and assessments.
-The helpline is available Monday - Friday from 8 a.m. to 4:30 p.m.
+GNRC's Information and Assistance program provide a helpline designed to assist seniors and adults with disabilities navigate through community resources and the long-term care system by providing information, referrals, and assessments.
+The helpline is available Monday through Friday from 8 a.m. to 4:30 p.m.

 What does GNRC do to assist older adults?

 GNRC offers a direct connection to services available to older adults and adults with disabilities in the middle Tennessee area.
 With one phone call, we can assess the specific needs of an individual and provide a range of options that allow them to choose the support they need to protect their quality of life.